jaimelopez89/mops-analytics-panel/README.md

 # mops-analytics-panel
-Synthetic company and touchpoint data for panel assignment
+Task statement and synthetic company and touchpoint data for panel assignment of a Manager, Marketing Operations & Analytics position at Ververica in spring 2025.